Speculorg/Terminal/volumes/README.md

-# Volumes
+# Volumes Directory

-This directory contains bind-mounted folders for persistent data storage during development.
+This directory contains bind-mount data directories for stateful services used by Docker Compose.